playcanvas/developer.playcanvas.com/content/en/user-manual/your-first-app.md

 ![Camera Tranform][10]

 Next, let's make the sphere controllable with the arrow keys on the keyboard.
 To do this, we must create a script.
-To do this, right click the Sphere entity and select `Add Component -> Script`.
+Right click the Sphere entity and select `Add Component -> Script`.

 ![Add Script Component][11]